-As Sarah attested to, achieving B Corporation certification is rightfully rigorous and difficult to achieve.
-Only the corporations with an undeniable combination of verified performance, legal accountability, and public transparency are even considered for certification.
+As Sarah attested, achieving B Corporation certification is rightfully rigorous and difficult to achieve.
+Only corporations with an undeniable combination of verified performance, legal accountability, and public transparency are even considered for certification.
 Through the B Impact Assessment, a company’s entire social and environmental performance is analyzed.
 This meticulous process considers every facet of a company’s overall mission and operations, as well as how that mission and operation affects the company’s workers, their community, the environment, and their customers/constituents.

 Every aspect of performance is considered during the process.
 Additionally, to maintain certifications, B Corps are required to update their BIA and verify their updated score every three years.
 Not only does this protect the sanctity of the B Corp designation, but it also encourages certified organizations to remain progressive in their improvement and benchmark themselves against competitors in their industry.

 While the certification process is malleable, depending on the size of a company, every B Corp hopeful must complete an assessment of evaluation and meet legal requirements that factor in stakeholder consideration of the company.
 The B Impact Assessment (BIA) utilizes an exhaustive 80-point bar for certification.
 This process comes at no cost to a company (although there is an annual certification fee if/when your corporation becomes certified) and has been utilized by over 50,000 businesses worldwide.
 With that number in mind, it should speak volumes to the exclusive honor of an official certification that there are only 2,500 certified B Corporations across 50 countries today.